enyojs/ares-project/README.md

 Here are the main features you can start looking at today:

 * De-centralized file storage
-	* Ares currently connects to a "filesystem" component, to edit local files
+	* Ares currently connects to a filesystem component, to edit local files (via the `fsLocal` Hermes service).
+Ares can also be configured to use a per-user Dropbox account (via the `fsDropbox` Hermes service) as file storage.
 	* Key goals with this approach are to avoid forcing users to store files and/or credentials on Ares servers and allow freedom to choose the preferred storage location, whether cloud or local.
 * Code editor
 	* Ares integrates the Ace (Cloud9) code editor for code editing